 Preparing and Filing Legal Documents

 If the insurance company refuses to settle, the lawyer may draft a complaint and file a lawsuit in the appropriate court.
 This must be done within the legal time limits.
-The complaint states the reasons for the lawsuit and the amount of damages the injured person is asking for.
+The complaint states the reasons for the lawsuit and the number of damages the injured person is asking for.
 There are many important procedural rules involved in starting a lawsuit.

 The plaintiff’s lawyer will initiate discovery processes.
 In a personal injury case, the discovery process is an essential tool for creating a better understanding of the circumstances surrounding the subject of your lawsuit.
 It allows both sides to exchange information about the case, including witnesses and other evidentiary information.
-In civil cases, such as personal injury cases, discovery is wide-ranging, allowing the parties to explore evidence which might be relevant to the case.
+In civil cases, such as personal injury cases, discovery is wide-ranging, allowing the parties to explore evidence that might be relevant to the case.
 After discovery is completed, both sides may be in agreement about the strengths and weaknesses of the case, which sometimes leads to a settlement.

 There are four key types of discovery.
 Interrogatories are written questions regarding the lawsuit to be answered by the opposing party.
 Requests for production request that the opposing counsel product tangible documents for review.
 A request for admission is a factual statement, served on the other party, who is required to either admit, deny, or object to the statement.
-A deposition is testimony recorded out of court, for later use.
+A deposition is a testimony recorded out of court, for later use.